Introduction

 Newton allows you to create joints between bodies.
 A joint is used to add a constraint between two bodies.

 Each type of joint has an Active parameter that allows you to activate or deactivate the joint.
-This parameter can be animated to create dynamic joint.
+This parameter can be animated to create a dynamic joint.

 Notes: